PennLINC/pncsinglefuncparcel_psychopathology/index.md

    > Calculating the correlation between the sum of weights and the median network variability, and then visualizing using scatter plot.

 ### Step_6th_PLSr1_OverallPsyFactor
 Prediction of overall psychopathology factor using personalized functional topography.
+The computations from step1 to step 6 are the same with the above.

-1. Step_1st_Prediction_OverallPsyFactor_RandomCV.py
+### Step_7th_PLSca